tukhai/npm-dependency-explorer/README.md

 ## Explaination

-### Page /package-overview: How to get all the dependencies
+### Page /package-overview: How to get all the dependencies?
 The main logic for this is, we'll fetch multiple APIs by layers.
 For example package "react" (0th layer) has 4 direct dependencies: [loose-envify, object-assign, prop-types, scheduler], which is considered 1st layer.
 <br><br>
 We'll get all dependencies' names of each package in 1st layer, filter all the packages that has already been fetched in the above layers (0th & 1st) to get 2nd layer, which contains [js-tokens, react-is].